 — The Review and Herald, June 10, 1884

 Dear Lord, forgive me when I waste time and energy on trifling and forbidden subjects.
 Cleanse me from everything that defiles my mind, body and spirit.
-Clothe me with the righteousness of Christ for I cannot clothe myself.
+I seek to overcome my defects, clothe me with the righteousness of Christ for I cannot clothe myself.
 I cling to Your promise, “My grace is sufficient for you.”
 It is You I look to in faith and praise You for Your great mercy and loving kindness!